 Delay your move until you’ve lived in your house for two years

-If you’re facing a huge capital gains tax bill and don’t need to sell immediately, it may be worth waiting until you’ve lived in the house for two years.
+If you’re facing a huge bill for capital gains tax and don’t need to sell immediately, it may be worth waiting until you’ve lived in the house for two years.
 This allows you to shield up to $250,000 (if you’re single) or $500,000 (if you’re married and file joint tax returns) in profit from tax liability.

 Don’t sell until you qualify for lower tax rates